 Naturally occurring tree skiing exists in very limited quantities in the east.
 If you are talking about tree skiing on today’s alpine, AT or telegear.
 At today’s speeds.
 On most pitches, the spacing to ski at those speed just isn’t there.

-Ultimately I never really understood until Big Jay —that as I went from leather to plastic and to more sidecut, and shorter skis— that I could be part of the problem.
+I never really understood, until the Big Jay cut — that as I went from leather to plastic and to more sidecut, and shorter skis — that I could be part of the problem.

 There is great coverage and interpretation of the Vermont Life article and the Cut at Big Jay on TheSnowWay.